adrinjalali/adrinjalali.github.io/content/blog/20200412-coc-pytest.md

 CoC committees.

 Another issue is that handling CoC cases is hard, unpleasant, and is not a trivial skill.
-Unfortunately as a community we don't really appreciate these skills [yet] and most people are extremely inexperienced in this regard.
+Unfortunately in the broader community we don't really appreciate these skills [yet] and most people are extremely inexperienced in this regard.
 As a consequence, when a project appoints a CoC committee, most probably many members of the committee have not had any experience handling CoC cases.

 I remember after handling a difficult CoC case, I reached out to people who were CoC contacts of different projects to inquire about enforceability of a